 Meanwhile, emergent design means minimal or no design up front (NDUF).
 It works on the assumption both the requirements and design must be deduced so the team starts developing the product and iterates as they learn more about the problem and the solution.
 The process finishes at a predetermined time or when “good enough” requirements and design “emerge”.

 By inference, emergent design assumes designs are often highly problem/solution specific.
 Adapting existing designs may create more work than they save.
-It also removes the focus from providing value to following the design.
+It also moves the focus from providing value to following the design.

 Emergent design is quite popular among Agile and Lean practitioners.
 They argue emergent design reduces some waste (unnecessary work) by not creating lengthy documents that people may never read.
 Of the read design documents, few are updated as changes are made.
 Many developers are so cynical they refuse to read documentation and jump straight to the code to answer questions.